COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

 Amazon FBA alternatives #1: Switch to FBM

-Amazon FBM (Fulfilment By Merchant) is pretty much what it says on the tin – where you the seller take complete control of handling and shipping your Amazon orders.
+Amazon FBM (Fulfillment By Merchant) is pretty much what it says on the tin - where you the seller take complete control of handling and shipping your Amazon orders.

-This means no shipping stock to an Amazon FBA centre, and therefore none of the fees involved with this.
+This means no shipping stock to an Amazon FBA center, and therefore none of the fees involved with this.

 But you will need some kind of appropriate warehouse or storage facility of your own.
 Plus, you'll be in complete charge of purchasing inventory, managing inventory and putting systems in place to pick, pack and ship orders.